olesia8novoselova/VoiceDiary/ml/README.md

 We are actively working to enhance the ML component of the Voice Diary app:

-- **Better Text Emotion Detection**: Improve recognition of emotions from text using LLM fine-tuning or ensemble models.
 - **Multimodal Emotion Fusion**: Combine insights from both **voice** and **text** to improve overall emotion recognition accuracy.
 - **Richer Psychological Responses**: Make AI-generated feedback more helpful, empathetic, and tailored.
 - **Multilingual Support**: Further improve performance across different languages and accents.